Complications of Hyperbaric Oxygen Treatment

-This therapy first made an appearance in the United States in the early 19th century.
-It was later used by undersea medicine specialists to treat deep-sea divers who developed decompression sickness.
-This is also known as "the bends."
-It is now used to treat a number of conditions, from severe burns to carbon monoxide poisoning.
-But, like all medical procedures, it carries some risks.
+This therapy was first seen in the U.S. in the early 20th century.
+It was later used by undersea medicine specialists to treat deep-sea divers who developed decompression sickness (also called the bends.)
+It is now used to treat many conditions from severe burns to carbon monoxide poisoning.
+But like all medical procedures, it has some risks.

 Side effects and possible complications of HBOT

-During HBOT, you lie on a table in an enclosed chamber and breathe oxygen while the pressure inside the chamber is gradually increased.
+During HBOT, you lie on a table in an enclosed chamber and breathe oxygen while the pressure inside the chamber is slowly increased.
 The therapy may last as little as 3 minutes or as long as 2 hours before the pressure is returned to normal levels.
 Because the pressure is so high, some people may have discomfort while in the chamber.
-You may have ear pain or a popping sensation in the ears.
+You may have ear pain or a popping feeling in your ears.

-If done correctly by trained medical staff in a hospital setting, HBOT is considered safe.
-In order to prevent oxygen poisoning, some people may need to take short breaks during the therapy and breathe "normal" air to prevent tissues in the body from taking in too much oxygen.
+To prevent oxygen poisoning, you may need to take short breaks during the therapy and breathe normal air.
+This can prevent tissues in the body from taking in too much oxygen.

 The oxygen dose given during the treatment should be determined specifically for each person.
-Your health care provider will consider any health problems you have, as well as your overall health and your age to reduce the risk for side effects and complications.
+Your healthcare provider will consider any health problems you have, as well as your overall health and your age.
+This helps to reduce the risk for side effects and complications.

 Possible symptoms or side effects after HBOT can include fatigue and lightheadedness.
-More serious complications can include:
+More severe problems can include:

-Buildup of fluid or rupture of the middle ear
+Fluid buildup or bursting (rupture) of the middle ear

 Changes in vision, causing nearsightedness, or myopia

-Oxygen poisoning.
-This can cause lung failure, fluid in the lungs, or seizures
+Oxygen poisoning, which can cause lung failure, fluid in the lungs, or seizures

 Hyperbaric oxygen therapy is not safe for everyone.
 In general, you shouldn't receive HBOT if you: